Quileute language

-Quileute /ˈkwɪlᵻjuːt/, sometimes alternatively anglicized as Quillayute /kwᵻˈleɪjuːt/, is an extinct language, and was the last Chimakuan language, spoken natively until the end of the 20th century by Quileute and Makah elders on the western coast of the Olympic peninsula south of Cape Flattery at La Push and the lower Hoh River in Washington state, United States.
-The name Quileute comes from kʷoʔlí·yot̓ /sal/, the name of a village at La Push.
+Quileute (/ˈkwɪlᵻjuːt/; kʷòʔlí·yot̓ísk̓ʷa) is the language of the Quileute people, located on the western coast of the Olympic Peninsula in Washington state.
+The language went extinct in 1999, though today there are several second-language speakers and the Quileute Nation is working to revitalize the language in daily life.
+Quileute is one of two Chimakuan languages, and was the last Chimakuan language spoken natively.

 Quileute is famous for its lack of nasal sounds, such as /[m]/, /[n]/, or nasal vowels, an areal feature of Puget Sound.
 Quileute is polysynthetic and words can be quite long.

+The name Quileute comes from kʷòʔlí·yot̓, the name of a village at La Push.

 Use and revitalization efforts

 There were ten elderly speakers in 1977, and "a few" in 1999.
+The language is listed as extinct in the 2010 version of the Atlas of the World's Languages in Danger.

-The Quileute Nation is attempting to prevent the loss of the language by teaching it in the Quileute Tribal School, using books written for the students by the tribal elders.
+The Quileute Nation is attempting to prevent the loss of the language by teaching it in the Quileute Tribal School using books written for the students by the tribal elders.

-[In 2007], the Tribal Council set up a two-year Quileute Revitalization Project with the goal of encouraging the use of Quileute words and phrases in everyday village life.
-A basic vocabulary of greetings, questions, numbers, names of things, and ‘one-liners’ in Quileute were made available to tribal members and staff through informal classes, email and computer CDs.
+"[In 2007], the Tribal Council set up a two-year Quileute Revitalization Project with the goal of encouraging the use of Quileute words and phrases in everyday village life.
+A basic vocabulary of greetings, questions, numbers, names of things, and ‘one-liners’ in Quileute were made available to tribal members and staff through informal classes, email and computer CDs."

 Phonology

-Quileute has three phonemic short vowels /ä, e, o/ (written ‹a, i, o›) and four long vowels /äː, æː, eː, oː/ (written ‹a·, a̱·, i·, o·›).
-The vowels exhibit quite a bit of allophonic variation. /ä/ accepts allophones ranging between a low of [ä] to a mid [ə], /e/ between [ɛ] and [ɪ] (rarely as high as [i]), and /o/ between [o] and [ʊ] (rarely [u]).
-The long vowels are somewhat more stable: /äː, æː, eː, oː/ realized mostly as [äː, æː, eː, oː].
+Quileute has three phonemic short vowels //ä, e, o// (written ‹a, i, o›) and four long vowels //äː, æː, eː, oː// (written ‹a·, a̱·, i·, o·›).
+The short vowels exhibit quite a bit of allophonic variation. //ä// accepts allophones ranging between a low of /[ä]/ to a mid /[ə]/; //e// between /[ɛ]/ and /[ɪ]/ (rarely as high as /[i]/); and //o// between /[o]/ and /[ʊ]/ (rarely /[u]/).
+The long vowels are somewhat more stable and are realized mostly as /[äː, æː, eː, oː]/.

 Stress is usually penultimate, but not necessarily so.
 It was originally described by Manuel Andrade as having had a phonemic pitch accent whereby each long vowel can host one of four pitch contours.
 However, later research by Jay Powell has shown that Andrade had overdistinguished and that Quileute has a simpler accentual system whereby primary stress (accompanied by a higher pitch as in English) usually falls on the penultimate syllable and some words also harbor secondary stress on a different syllable.

-Quileute is notable as having no nasal consonants, a feature shared with a few unrelated languages in its immediate vicinity, namely, Makah, Nitinaht, Lushootseed and Twana.
-It has the following consonants (// and //ɡ// are rare):
+Quileute is notable as having no nasal consonants, a feature shared with a few unrelated languages in its immediate vicinity, namely, Makah, Nitinaht, Lushootseed, and Twana.
+It has the following consonants (//t͡ɬ// and //ɡ// are rare):